 CORONA VIRUS UPDATE

 Now more than ever we should be thankful for the beauty and bounty that is our Finger Lakes region.
 Our agricultural sector is the backbone of our community and increasingly important as we look for local foods and resources to sustain us during times of national crisis.
-We will get through these tough times if we support each other, practice our RISE values and use this time to expand our consciousness.
+We will get through these tough times if we support each other.
 CCE Schuyler has been helping people for over 100 years and we’re not going to let some nasty virus take us down.
-Please be safe, healthy, and check back for updates!
+Please be safe, healthy, and check back regularly for updates!